gmcginnis/gmcginnis.github.io/index.markdown

 &#x261e; View my programming projects on GitHub [here](https://github.com/gmcginnis).

-_I do not to use social media; you can contact me via any of the methods above._
+_I do not frequent social media; you can contact me via any of the methods above._